Student Code of Conduct

 Specific violations of this policy shall include, but are not limited to, the following behavior or acts:

-• Striking or physically abusing an official, an opposing coach, a player, or a spectator
+• Striking or physically abusing an official, a coach, a player, or a spectator

 • Intentionally inciting participants or a spectator to violent or abusive action